 Meat is not bad per se, but raw meat or fish can parasites and pathogens that are very dangerous for the fetus during those first sensitive weeks of pregnancy.
 And since pregnant women’s immune defense is suppressed to allow the embryo implant properly into the womb, mom is also more sensitive to germs and toxins.
 Hence, both the baby and mom benefit from pregnancy nausea.

 An interesting cross-cultural study carried out already in the year 2000 found that in 27 societies, morning sickness was unknown, while in 20 other societies, morning sickness was very common.
 There turned out to be a big difference in diet between these two groups.
-In societies where pregnancy nausea was absent, people rarely ate animal products, but rather corn, rice, tubers, and other plants.
-In the other group, the diet often contained meat, fish and dairy products.
+In societies where pregnancy nausea was absent, people rarely ate animal products, but rather than corn, rice, tubers, and other plants.
+In the other group, the diet often contained meat, fish, and dairy products.

 So nausea during the first trimester does make sense.
 It helps to protect both the mom and baby from harmful substances.